 Injectable dermal filler can give you a more youthful look for a fraction of what a traditional facelift costs.
 Most will fill hollows, lines and wrinkles in less than 30 minutes.
 With results that can last from 4 months to more than a year.

-Injectable wrinkle fillers, unlike Botox injection that relax the muscle under a wrinkle, fill the line, crease, or area with one of several different substance.
+Injectable dermal filler, unlike Botox injection that relax the muscle under a wrinkle, fills the line, crease, or area with one of several different substance.
 As a result, trouble spots nearly disappear.

 Not every wrinkle-filler s right for every type of wrinkle.
 The least risks and best results come from using the right one correctly.

 • They’re cost-effective.